petepm/Singleton/lyrics.md

 ## Intro return

 No use 'round pretty girls
-Like I fell out a tree
+Now I'm down on a knee
-Down on a knee
+Like a nut that fell from a tree
-Like a fallen seed
+A fallen seed
-In nature no most will not take
+No most won't succeed
 Bunglin' all the way
 Left that sheltered path where some say
 Let's get married